Boban Babunski

 Boban Babunski (Бобан Бабунски; born 5 May 1968) is a Macedonian retired footballer who played as a central defender, and a coach.

 Club career

 Babunski was born in Skopje, SR Macedonia, Socialist Federal Republic of Yugoslavia.
 On the club level he started playing with hometown's FK Vardar, then spent two seasons in Bulgaria with CSKA Sofia to become of the first Macedonians to compete in the A Football Group.
 After two solid years in the Spanish second division with Lleida he played the same time in Japan, at Gamba Osaka.

+On 31 July 1998 Babunski was transferred to the Greek side, AEK Athens for a fee of 330 million drachmas.
+He failed to establish himself in the squad and on 28 July 1999 he was transferred to Logroñés.

-Babunski retired professionally in 2001 at the age of 33, after stints with AEK Athens, Logroñés, Sint-Truiden and Chemnitzer FC – he left Germany in December 2000, signing with native FK Rabotnichki – the second and the last teams two also in the respective countries' second level.
+Babunski retired professionally in 2001 at the age of 33, after stints with, Sint-Truiden and Chemnitzer FC – he left Germany in December 2000, signing with native FK Rabotnichki – the second and the last teams two also in the respective countries' second level.

 International career

 Babunski was capped two times for Yugoslavia in 1991.
 Subsequently, during seven years, he played 23 matches and scored once for the newly formed Macedonia.